surpassinggoogle/humanpadd/source/technical/build_status/status_react_quickstart.md

 The goal of this tutorial is to get someone new to Status-react to the point where they can evaluate expressions in-line in their editor.
 Inline evaluation is one of the things that makes Clojure both fun and powerful.

 What follows is the definitive account of how to get to that “aha” moment, specifically for the **iOS dev build of Status-react**.
 With this built, you can start contributing as soon as you wish!

-**If you want to contribute to a different build (i.e. the desktop client) you can read [*this guide*](https://status.im/guides/desktop_inline_eval.html).**

 # Initial Setup